tiburona/mbamk/README.md

 1. [XNAT](#1-xnat)

-## Setting up an environment for local development and testing
+## Quickstart: setting up an environment for local development and testing

 If you just want to get up and running and poke around a bit, items 1-6 in this section will get you a local development environment up and running.

 ### 1. Install dependencies

-Install recent versions of Node and pipenv.
+Install recent versions of [Node](https://nodejs.org/en/download) and [pipenv](https://pipenv.pypa.io/en/latest/).

 Next navigate to the directory where you'd like to set up your environment and run the following commands to clone the repository and install dependencies: